Priya-Darshini-S/Priya-Darshini-S/README.md

 # Hi👋, I am Priya Darshini,

-**I love coding and I'm a dedicated and efficient Full-Stack Web Developer skilled in MERN stack who focuses and am avid learner.
+A dedicated and efficient Full-Stack Web Developer skilled in MERN stack and am an avid learner.

 ## 🙋‍♀️👩‍🎓 About me...